by Nebula Haze

 The pH of the soil has an effect on plant color for only a relatively small percentage of plant strains, but there are signs that at least a few strains of cannabis produce flower color which is affected by the pH at the roots.

-For example, the Vancouver Island Seed Company reports that their strain “FI” will produce pink or reddish pistils at higher pH ranges around 6.8 (in soil), yet produces standard white pistils at pH ranges closer to 6.
+For example, the Vancouver Island Seed Company reported that their strain “FI” produced pink or reddish pistils at higher pH ranges around 6.8 (in soil), yet produced standard white pistils at pH ranges closer to 6.

 But I’ve found it’s much more likely that lowering the pH could also have an effect on some strains, especially ones that tend to turn purple anyway, and especially under LED grow lights.
 However, for some strains, this causes plants to get brown spots (a calcium deficiency) so use this tactic with caution and watch plants closely for brown spots.